rdkls/aws_infra_map_neo4j/README.md

 # AWS Infra Map
-Load your AWS environment into neo4j db
+Load your AWS environment into a Neo4j DB

-Example usage:
+# Usage

+- `run.sh` will probably do what you want
+- `run-docker-local-build.sh` will build docker image locally and run that

+otherwise

 ```
 docker run